Sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/pre-development/sprint-zero/multi-environments-deployment.md

 ```

-You could of course move the script identifier the configuration to make this component more reusable, but I've not done that here for simplicity.
+You could of course move the script identifier to the configuration to make this component more reusable, but I've not done that here for simplicity.

 The code will need to be updated to the identifier of the script you just created.
 We can now create a new page, perhaps called "Post Deployment" and add the external component to it.